On spaces of commuting elements in Lie groups: Introduction

-The purpose of this paper is to introduce a new method of ``stabilizing'' spaces of homomorphisms $\Ho(\pi,G)$ where $\pi$ is a certain choice of finitely generated group and $G$ is a compact Lie group.
-The main results apply to the space of all ordered $n$-tuples of pairwise commuting elements in a compact Lie group $G$, denoted $\Ho(\Z^n,G)$, by assembling these spaces into a single space for all $n \geq 0$.
-The resulting space denoted $Comm(G)$ is an infinite dimensional analogue of a Stiefel manifold which can be regarded as the space, suitably topologized, of all finite ordered sets of generators for all finitely generated abelian subgroups of $G$.
-The methods are to develop the geometry and topology of the free associative monoid generated by a maximal torus of $G$, and to ``twist'' this free monoid into a space which approximates the space of ``all commuting $n$-tuples'' for all $n$, $Comm(G)$, into a single space.
+In this paper we introduce a new method of ``stabilizing'' spaces of homomorphisms $\Ho(\pi,G)$, where $\pi$ is a certain choice of finitely generated discrete group and $G$ is a compact and connected Lie group.
+The main results apply to $\Ho(\Z^n,G)$, the space of all ordered $n$-tuples of pairwise commuting elements in a compact Lie group $G$, by assembling these spaces into a single space for all $n \geq 0$.

+The resulting space, denoted $Comm(G)$, is an infinite dimensional analogue of a Stiefel manifold which can be regarded as the space, suitably topologized, of all finite ordered sets of generators for all finitely generated abelian subgroups of $G$.
+The methods are to develop the geometry and topology of the free associative monoid generated by a maximal torus of $G$, and to ``twist'' this free monoid into a space which approximates the space of ``all commuting $n$-tuples'' for all $n$ into a single space.
-Thus a new space $Comm(G)$ is introduced which assembles the spaces $\Ho(\Z^n,G)$ into a single space for all positive integers $n$.
 Topological properties of $Comm(G)$ are developed while the singular homology of this space is computed with coefficients in the ring of integers with the order of the Weyl group of $G$ inverted.
 One application is that the cohomology of $\Ho(\Z^n,G)$ follows from that of $Comm(G)$ for any cohomology theory.

+The space of all commuting elements is usually homotopy equivalent to the equivariant function space $G \times_{NT} J(T)$ after inverting the order of the Weyl group, where $NT$ is the normalizer of a maximal torus $T$, and $J(T)$ is the free associative monoid generated by the maximal torus.

 The results for singular homology of $Comm(G)$ are given in terms of the tensor algebra generated by the reduced homology of a maximal torus.
 Applications to classical Lie groups as well as exceptional Lie groups are given.
 A stable decomposition of $Comm(G)$ is also given here with a significantly finer stable decomposition to be given in the sequel to this paper along with extensions of these constructions to additional representation varieties.